Acueducto del Águila

 The face visible from the viewpoint is not actually the front of the construction, it is the back; the aqueduct faces north, as the old road passed on the other side.
 In the centre of the pavilion is a plaque which reads "Pura Y Limpia Concepción" (pure and clean conception), however the wear and tear of time has made this difficult to read.

 During the Civil War the aqueduct suffered direct hits from shells fired during naval bombardments.
 This damage was repaired in 2011 however some of the damage is still visible.
 This acuequcthas been officially named a Site of Special Cultural Interest by the Andalucian Government.

 As the area is public, there are no timetable restrictions and it is free to visit.
 However this also means that there are no services available; for cafés, toilets and shops, you need to go to nearby Maro or Nerja town.

-Off the Autovía del Mediterráneo (A-7) heading towards Almería, take Salida (exit) 295.
+From the Autovía del Mediterráneo (A-7) heading towards Almería, take Salida (exit) 295.
 The same route as to "Las Cuevas de Nerja", the aqueduct is signed from the road.

-It is also possible to walk from nearby Maro village; there are a number of pleasant walks and hikes around the area, you can find information about these in the tourist office.
+It is also possible to walk from nearby Maro village, there are a number of pleasant walks and hikes around the area, you can find information about these in the tourist office.